 - One paper mentioned that honey application on a dog had restored had restored hair growth on skin severally damaged from a house explosion (areas of skin without treatment did not have any hair growth) (source)

 - In one study of 20 patients with seborrheic dermatitis, regular treatment with honey resulted in subjective (self-reported) improvement in hair loss (14)

 - A patent filed back in 2000 suggests that a combination of honey, vinegar and water may aid in stimulation of new hair growth and prevent/minimize hair loss, but this was note the core of the patent (source)

 Raw Honey and Hair Growth – Online Search

 If we don’t restrict our search to medical literature, the internet is full of blog posts and forum posts that discuss honeys potential in stimulating hair growth.
 These will not be discussed here as there doesn’t appear to be enough valuable discussion or user validation.
 However, the amount of discussion on this topic appears to further validate the idea of using raw honey to aid hair growth.

 Using Natural Anti-Fungal Fatty Acids Against Malassezia

-There are also several fatty acids found in nature which appear to have significant anti-fungal activity against a variety of fungi (source).
+There are also several fatty acids found in nature which appear to have significant anti-fungal activity against a variety of fungi (15).
 And one of the most popular of these, is caprylic acid.

 Caprylic acid often used is the emollient (oily) component of many skin care products.
-And when it is used at an adequate concentration, it’s been shown to have broad antifungal activity against a variety of malassezia species (source).
+When it is used at an adequate concentration, it’s been shown to have broad antifungal activity against a variety of malassezia species (16).

 If hair loss that accompanies seborrheic dermatitis can be reversed once a healthy scalp microflora is restored, one could argue that caprylic acid may be beneficial in restoring normal hair growth.
 However, there does not appear to be any medical literature which evaluates it’s effectiveness in the area of hair growth stimulation.